-I am delighted to announce that I am about to open a new site-specific commission in Leicester, supported by Leicester De Montfort University and IRCAM.
-The project ‘In Situ’ has commissioned 3 artists to make temporary sonic works that animate historic spaces.
-I am presenting two works that explore the historic connection between Richard III and the City of Leicester in a former armoury tower, Newarke Gateway (also known as The Magazine) in the centre of the city.
+A field in England / Prisoners was produced as a result of a site-specific commission in Leicester, supported by De Montfort University and IRCAM.
+In Situ commissioned 3 artists to make temporary sonic works which animate historic spaces.
+I presented two interlinked pieces which explore the historic connection between Richard III and the City of Leicester in a former armoury tower Newarke Gateway (also known as The Magazine), located in the centre of the city.

 IN SITU